Bharati College

-Bharati College, founded in 1971 as Bharati Mahila College, is a women's college affiliated to the University of Delhi.
+Bharati College, founded in 1971 as Bharati Mahila College, is a women's college constituent to the University of Delhi.
 The college caters to more than 2000 women students.
-It is located in the Janakpuri district of New Delhi.
+It is located in the Janakpuri district of Delhi.
 The college offers Bachelor's courses in Literature, humanities, science and commerce.
 It is well connected with other parts of the city by various means of transport.
-Dr. Rekha Sapra is currently the acting principal of the college.
+Mrs. Saloni Gupta is currently the acting principal of the college.
 Admission to Bharati College is given on the basis of Delhi University cut offs released each year for different courses.